Sunflowers are popular amongst gardeners who enjoy seeing birds in their garden, as birds (and other animals) are drawn to their big seeds.

 Water them well when you first plant them and keep the ground moist until they sprout.

-After they sprout, sunflowers are quite hearty and can tolerate a certain amount of drought although a little watering here and there will still give them their best chance to thrive.
+After they sprout, the flowers are quite hearty and can tolerate a certain amount of drought although a little watering here and there will still give them their best chance to thrive.

 They also don’t need a lot of fertilizer, but a little can help.
 Phosphorus and potassium can facilitate bigger blooms.